 4. Working with Partners to Engage Your Target Accounts

-As opposed to purchasing lists of data or scraping the internet trying to figure out their email addresses, effective ABM marketers often work with external media partners who already have relationships with their target accounts.
-By combining all your great educational content with an account-targeted reach of third-party partners, you can engage and convert the decision-makers who matter the most for your ABM efforts.
+Rather than purchasing lists of data or scraping the internet for email addresses, effective ABM marketers often work with external media partners who already have relationships with target accounts.
+By combining all your great educational content with the account-targeted reach of third-party partners, you can engage and convert the decision-makers who matter most.

 5. Implementing a Smart Account-Based Direct Mail Campaign

-I know, we live in a tech-savvy world, and direct mail probably isn’t on the top of your ABM to-do list – but hear me out.
-Direct mail is making a comeback and should be considered as a supporting element of your ABM plan for 2018.
-There’s a few ways to approach this tactic, all depending on what stage in the engagement game your target account is.
+We live in a tech-savvy world, and direct mail probably isn’t on the top of your ABM to-do list, but it’s making a comeback.
+You should consider it as a supporting element of your ABM plan.
+There are a few ways to approach this tactic, all depending on what stage in the engagement game your target account is.

-Caveat: This shouldn’t be the first or even second step in the execution of your ABM strategy – that could come across as creepy.
+Caveat: Such tactics shouldn’t be the first step or even the second step in the execution of your ABM strategy.
 Direct mail is an account-based marketing tactic best served when specific individuals at target accounts have shown a relatively high degree of engagement with your content and/or brand.
 For example, if a prospect from a target account has downloaded a couple pieces of content from your website and spoken to a rep from your company during an event, then direct mail may be a good move.